-(Office Hours for SP 2021 are held over Zoom and by appointment)
+(Office Hours for FA 2021 are held over Zoom and by appointment)

 The Romantic Era, The Victorian Era, The Gothic, 19th Century British Literature, Memoir and Autobiography, Visual Culture of the Romantic & Victorian Era, Student Activism, Digital Humanities Collection Development, Metadata Development, Antiquarianism, Historical Maps, Basic Writing Instruction

 Consequential Ground: Memorials of the Revolutionary and Napoleonic Wars in Romantic Culture 1793-1877. http://hdl.handle.net/2142/106186

 - PhD English, University of Illinois at Urbana-Champaign